 Estate planning also includes provisions for developing Trusts.
 Trusts allow seniors to set aside money for specific people or charities while avoiding the long, drawn-out process of probate.
 This allows heirs and beneficiaries to receive intended inheritances much more quickly.

 While many trusts are revocable, meaning the senior retains control over the trust assets and can change or terminate the trust at any time, irrevocable trusts are often used to protect assets of a senior.
 Whether an irrevocable trust is right for your situation depends on a number of factors, including your health, what type of care you wish to receive and how you will pay for any care you may need in the future.

 If you or your loved one have been avoiding this important planning measure, now is the time to take this very important step.
 Being proactive increases options and makes the process far less stressful than trying to initiate planning or make important decisions during a health crisis or death.

 Cost is another reason seniors often cite for avoiding planning.
 However, elder law attorneys can tailor plans to specific needs, making them more affordable.

 Contact our firm today to learn more about getting started with an estate plan that is right for you.
-You can get in touch with the our firm offices by clicking here to book a complimentary consultation, emailing us at [email protected], or by dialing us up at (212) 920-6371.
+You can get in touch with our firm by clicking here to book a consultation, emailing us at [email protected], or by dialing us up at (212) 920-6371.